 Most taxpayers can pay their federal tax liability with a credit card.
 That includes both individuals and businesses.
 If your tax return is eligible — not all types of tax returns are, depending on the form you filed — you can make payments by credit card before you file, after your return is accepted, or if you receive a past-due notice.

-For most of the U.S., Tax Day falls on April 15th.
+Tax Day in 2021 is May 17.
 Taxpayers who haven’t filed their return or paid their tax liability by that date could be subject to expensive late-filing or late-payment fees unless they file for a tax extension.

 You can select a method of payment when you file your tax return, whether you file electronically or by mail, or if you are paying off a tax bill you received.
 Credit cards and debit cards can be used in all those instances, provided you’re filing one of the eligible forms.
 International people who owe U.S. taxes can also pay by credit card.

 To make a credit card payment, you can access one of the credit card payment processors from the IRS website or via its smartphone app, IRS2Go.

 If you filed an extension, then your tax return and payment for any tax liability is due on October 15th.
 (You’ll still need to file the extension by May 17 to qualify.)
 As with taxpayers who paid before Tax Day, taxpayers who filed an extension can still pay by credit card using any of the same means.